 false).
 This is not required when performing this tutorial lesson.
 For more information, see Modifying Identification Property Attributes in a Test Object Configuration File.

 Select the check box for WebExtSample and click OK.
-UFT opens and loads the support you designed.
+UFT One opens and loads the support you designed.

 Use the Define New Test Object button in the Object Repository dialog box to open the Define New Test Object dialog box.
 The WebExtSample environment is displayed in the Environment list.
 When you select the WebExtSample environment from the list, the WebExtBook test object class that you defined in the test object configuration file is displayed in the Class list, with the icon that you specified in the WebExtSampleTestObjects.xml file.